Catallactic/catallactic-site/docs/whitepaper.md

 Negotiation is the process in which the CC is swapped by its paired coin in an exchange pair.
 It can involve primary activity customers or user of any secondary activity.
 The exchange is in charge to form the price with the existing pair.

 In order to capture the CC marginal utility we must ensure that only CC activities related to the primary utility impact the price of the exchange.
-The negotiation mechanism typically implies 2 basic scenarios as described below.

 #### 8.3.1.
 Definition of Value Capture

+A Cryptocommodity is bound to the intrinsic value of the underlying asset.
+There is not need of quantification of this intrinsic value.
+Instead, a Cryptocommodity exposes the asset intrinsic value (whichever its quantity) to form its price according to the marginal utility of the underlaying market as perceived by the consumer.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/value-capture-2.svg" width="50%"></img>
 </div>
 <br/>

+The price formation is, therefore, internal to the CryptoCommodity ecosystem.
+As a consequence, a Cryptocommodity is decoupled from any external monetary system, fiat or not fiat, creating an autonomous ecosystem.
+A CryptoCommodity delivers the foundation for a true value decentralization.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/value-capture-1.svg" width="60%"></img>